11 Jun How does being Overweight affect Fertility

-Insulin transfers glucose from the blood to cells but in case of insulin resistance, body declines insulin’s request of transporting glucose to cells.
-As a result, body detects a lot of glucose in the blood, so pancreas pump more amount of insulin.
+Insulin transfers glucose from the blood to cells but in the case of insulin resistance, body declines insulin’s request of transporting glucose to cells.
+As a result, the body detects a lot of glucose in the blood, so pancreas pump more amount of insulin.
 Having high amounts of insulin affects ovulation which results in infertility.

-Impact of weight on pregnancy rates and pregnancy related complications:
+Impact of weight on pregnancy rates and pregnancy-related complications: